oliverroick/oliverroick.net/src/_posts/2014-05-20-communitymaps-geomob.md

 =====

-{% post_update %}
-The original version of this post included the slides of the talk embedded from Speakerdeck.
+{% include update.html u="The original version of this post included the slides of the talk embedded from Speakerdeck.
 The embedded snippet was not compliant with accessibilty standards so I decided to remove it from this page.
-You can still [view the slides on Speakerdeck](https://speakerdeck.com/oliverroick/community-maps-2-dot-0).
+You can still [view the slides on Speakerdeck](https://speakerdeck.com/oliverroick/community-maps-2-dot-0)." %}
-{% endpost_update %}

 ## What is Community Maps?